ionic-team/ionic-site/docs/v2/cli/index.md

 ## Ionic CLI

 The Ionic CLI is the primary tool used during the process of developing an Ionic app.
-It is like a swiss army knife in that it brings together a bunch of miscellaneous tools under a single interface.
+It's like a Swiss Army Knife: It brings together a bunch of miscellaneous tools under a single interface.
 The CLI contains a number of commands crucial for Ionic development, such as `start`, `build`, `serve`, and `run`.
 It also contains commands like `emulate` and `info`, which can be helpful in certain situations.

 ### Installing the CLI

 To install the CLI, you will need to first install [node](../resources/what-is#node) and [npm](../resources/what-is#npm).
-Note - the CLI requires Node 4.X.
-Node 5.X has been know to cause a number of issues.
+Note: The CLI requires Node 4.X (Node 5.X has been know to cause a number of issues).
 Once installed, run the following command to get the latest version of the Ionic CLI:

 ```bash
 $ npm install -g ionic@beta